-Under our transparent and flexible delivery model, farmers have the freedom to pick from our menu of services that are best suited to their project requirements and budget.
+Under our transparent and flexible delivery model, you have the freedom to pick from our menu of services that are best suited to their project requirements and budget.
 We provide carbon farming services and solutions that are good for the planet and our customer’s bottom line.

 You can find out more about our services here.

-The CFF is a registered not-for-profit organisation meaning that all profits that come into the organisation go back to help Aussie farmers.
 We are endorsed as a Deductible Gift Recipient (DGR) by the Australian Tax Office (ATO) to accept tax-deductible donations in Australia.
 CFF is also a signatory of the Australian Carbon Industry Code of Conduct.

 Sure do!
 Our agreements give you transparent exit pathways to cancel the project or our services at any time.
 All we ask is to be paid for services provided to date.